Ursa Major in Chinese astronomy

+From right to left: Tanlang Star, Jumen Star, Lucun Star, Wenqu Star, Lianzhen Start, Fu Star, Wuqu Star, and Pojun Star.

 According to traditional Chinese uranography, the modern constellation Ursa Major is located in the constellation called the Three Enclosures (三垣, Sān Yuán).

 The name of the western constellation in modern Chinese is 大熊座 (dà xióng zuò), meaning "the big bear constellation".

 Stars

 The map of Chinese constellation in constellation Ursa Major area consists of :